David Duval

-David Robert Duval (born November 9, 1971) is an American professional golfer and former World No. 1 Golfer who competed on the PGA Tour and currently plays on the PGA Tour Champions.
-Duval won 13 PGA Tour tournaments between 1997 and 2001; including one major title, The Open Championship in 2001.
+David Robert Duval (born November 9, 1971) is an American professional golfer who competed on the PGA Tour and currently plays on the PGA Tour Champions.
+He is a former world number one in the Official World Golf Ranking.
+Duval won 13 PGA Tour tournaments between 1997 and 2001, including one major championship, the 2001 Open Championship.

-Duval received his PGA Tour card in 1995, earning it after becoming two-time ACC Player of the Year, 1993 National Player of the Year, and playing two years on the Nike Tour (where he won twice).
+Duval attended Georgia Tech, where he was a two-time ACC Player of the Year and the 1993 National Player of the Year.
+After playing two years on the Nike Tour, where he won twice, he received his PGA Tour card in 1995.
 Between 1997 and 2000, Duval finished all four seasons top-5 on the PGA Tour's money list, including being the leading money winner and scoring leader in 1998.
 In addition to his major title, he also won the 1997 Tour Championship and the 1999 Players Championship.

 Following Duval's victory at the 2001 Open Championship, he never won again on the PGA Tour and his performance declined dramatically due to injuries and various medical conditions.
 As a result, he lost his tour card in 2011.
-After his professional golf career slowed, he became a golf analyst and commentator, currently working for Golf Channel and ESPN.
+After his professional golf career slowed, he became a golf analyst.
+He began competing on the Champions Tour in 2022.

-Background
+Early life

 Duval was born in Jacksonville, Florida, the son of golf instructor and club professional Bob Duval and Diane Poole Duval, a member of the FSU Flying High Circus during college.
 His brother Brent was two years older, and sister Deirdre was five years younger.
 During his early years, his father was club professional at Timuquana Country Club, where he learned to play golf under his father's guidance.

 When David was nine, his brother Brent developed aplastic anemia.
 The family sought treatment at Rainbow Babies & Children's Hospital in Cleveland, Ohio, where David underwent surgery to donate bone marrow.
 The transplant was not successful, and Brent died as a result of sepsis on May 17, 1981 at age 12.
 Bob Duval was unable to cope, and moved out of the family home for a year.
 Counseling enabled him to reunite with his wife and children in 1982, and David continued to receive golf instruction from his father.
 In 1993, just as Duval was starting his professional golf career, his father again moved out of the family home, this time permanently.

 Amateur career

 He graduated from the Episcopal High School of Jacksonville in 1989, the same year he was the U.S. Junior Amateur champion.
 He continued his amateur career for the Georgia Tech Yellow Jackets men's golf team, where he was a four-time first-team All-American, two-time ACC Player of the Year, and 1993 National Player of the Year.

-While in college, he led an official PGA Tour event, the BellSouth Classic (which he would win as a professional), after three rounds.
+While in college, Duval held a two-stroke lead after 54 holes in an official PGA Tour event, the 1992 BellSouth Classic.
+He shot a final-round 79 to finish tied-13th.